criminaljustis/criminaljustis.github.io/content/posts/20210512-active-reload-should-feel-better.md

 ---
 title: "The Active Reload in Returnal Should Feel Better"
 date: 2021-05-12T21:07:33Z
-description: "You have these fancy triggers, use 'em!"
+subtitle: "You have these fancy triggers, use 'em!"
 tags: [video games]
 ---